Numa24/readme-template/readme.md

 I'm a <b>[your department/year]</b> student at Lords Institute of Engineering & Technology.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [project or internship].
-- 🌱 I’m currently learning [specific technology or skill].
+- 🌱 I’m currently learning C,HTML,CSS.
 - 🤔 I’m looking for help with [specific problem or challenge].
 - 💬 Ask me about [anything related to your interests or skills].
-- 📫 How to reach me: [your email or other contact information].
+- 📫 How to reach me: [your email or other].
-- 😄 Pronouns: [your pronouns, e.g., he/him, she/her].
+- 😄 Pronouns:  she/her contact
 - ⚡ Fun fact: [interesting fact about yourself].

 ### Languages and Tools: